Vaishnavi736/TicTacToeGame/README.md

 TIC TAC TOE GAME (JAVA)
-PROJECT DESCRIPTION
+PROJECT DESCRIPTION:

 This project is a command-line based Tic Tac Toe game developed using Java.
 It allows two players to play against each other on a 3x3 grid.
 The game alternates turns between players, validates user input, displays the board after each move, and determines the winner or a draw.
 This project was developed as part of an academic assignment.

-TECHNOLOGIES USED
+TECHNOLOGIES USED:

-Java (JDK 17 / JDK 23)
+Java (JDK 23)

 Visual Studio Code

 Command Line Interface

-FEATURES
+FEATURES:

-3x3 Tic Tac Toe board
+3x3 Tic Tac Toe board.

 Two-player gameplay (Player X and Player O)

-Input validation for row and column values
+Input validation for row and column values.

-Prevents placing a mark in an occupied cell
+Prevents placing a mark in an occupied cell.

-Displays the board after every move
+Displays the board after every move.

-Checks for winning conditions
+Checks for winning conditions.

-Detects draw condition
+Detects draw condition.

-Option to replay the game
+Option to replay the game.

-HOW TO RUN THE PROGRAM
+HOW TO RUN THE PROGRAM:
 STEP 1: CLONE OR DOWNLOAD THE REPOSITORY

 git clone <repository-link>